Ruby-Spears

-Ruby-Spears Productions (also known as Ruby-Spears Enterprises) was an American entertainment production company founded by veteran writers and the creators of Scooby-Doo, Where Are You!, Joe Ruby and Ken Spears, in 1977, before closing in 1996.
-Specialized in animation, it was headquartered in Burbank, California, with another branch in Rome, Italy.
+Ruby-Spears Enterprises, Inc. (also known as Ruby-Spears Productions) was an American animation studio founded by veteran writers and the creators of Scooby-Doo, Where Are You!, Joe Ruby and Ken Spears, in 1977, before closing in 1996.
+It was headquartered in Burbank, California, with another branch in Rome, Italy.

 History

 Ruby and Spears started out as sound editors at Hanna-Barbera and later branched out into story-writing for such programs as Space Ghost and The Herculoids.
 In 1969, they were assigned the task of developing a mystery-based cartoon series for Saturday mornings, the result of which was Scooby-Doo, Where Are You!.
 They left Hanna-Barbera shortly after because "they were having a hard time moving up" and wanted to be "associate producers".
-They were also writers and producers for DePatie–Freleng Enterprises, particularly for The Barkleys and The Houndcats.
+They were also writers and producers for DePatie–Freleng Enterprises, particularly for Barkleys and The Houndcats.

 The company was founded in 1977 as a division of Filmways (later Orion Pictures) and sold in late 1981 to Taft Broadcasting, becoming a sister company to Hanna-Barbera, while Ruby and Spears were network executives at ABC supervising the Saturday-morning programming.
 ABC Entertainment president Fred Silverman wanted to create competition for Hanna-Barbera, which then provided the bulk of the Saturday morning content for all three major networks.
 Silverman was concerned the studio was stretching their projects too thin, diluting the quality of their series, requiring competition.
 The company's first production was The Puppy Who Wanted a Boy.
 The company's credits include the animated series Fangface, Goldie Gold and Action Jack, The Plastic Man Comedy/Adventure Show, Thundarr the Barbarian, Rubik, the Amazing Cube, the 1983 version of the Alvin and the Chipmunks series, Mister T, Sectaurs, Centurions, the 1988 Superman series, the Police Academy animated series and the American Mega Man cartoon series.

 Among the unrealized projects at the studio were Roxie's Raiders, an Indiana Jones-style serial about a female adventurer and her allies; Golden Shield, about an ancient Mayan hero seeking to save earth in the apocalyptic year 2012; and The Gargoids, about scientists who gain superpowers after being infected by an alien virus.

 Ruby and Spears' favorite Ruby-Spears-produced show was Thundarr the Barbarian.